 Writing about reading allows my students to share their own connections, inferences, insights, and understandings of the words the author has shared.
 Writing about reading allows my readers to make sense of and elaborate on those words.
 The journal prompt examples in the image above are from my Wonder Novel Study Unit.

 Novel units should NEVER be utilized as a form of “busy work”.
 The idea being-“read this, and now do this!”

-Finally-you and your students can create your own novel units…
+You and your students can create your own novel units…

-Each year I share this JK Rowling quote with my students…
+Each year, I share this JK Rowling quote with my students…

 “If you don’t like to read, you haven’t found the right book.”